By Mark Sulc

 Sclerotinia crown and stem rot is a concern with no-till seedings of alfalfa in late summer and especially where clover has been present in the past.
-This pathogen causes white mold on alfalfa seedlings.
-They become infected during cooler rainy spells in late October and November, the disease develops during the winter, and seedlings literally “melt away” in winter and early spring.
-It can be devastating where the pathogen is present.
-No-till is especially risky where clover has been present because the sclerotia germinate from a shallow depth.
+This pathogen causes white mold on alfalfa seedlings and infects plants during cooler rainy spells in late October and November.
 Early August plantings dramatically improve the alfalfa’s ability to resist the infection.
-Late August seedings are very susceptible, with mid-August plantings being intermediate.
+Late August seedlings are very susceptible to this disease, with mid-August plantings being intermediate.

-- Soil fertility and pH: The recommended soil pH for alfalfa is 6.8.
+- Soil fertility and pH: The recommended soil pH for alfalfa is 6.5 to 6.8.
 Forage grasses and clovers should have a pH of 6.0 or above.
-The minimum or critical soil phosphorus level for forage legumes is 25 ppm (Bray P1) and the critical soil potassium level is somewhere between 100 and 125 ppm for many of our soils.
+The minimum or critical soil phosphorus level for forage legumes is 30 ppm Mehlich-3 and for grasses 20 ppm Mehlich-3.
+The critical soil potassium level is 120 ppm for most of our soils.

-- Seed selection: Be sure to use high quality seed of adapted, tested varieties and use fresh inoculum of the proper Rhizobium bacteria.
-“Common” seed (variety not stated) is usually lower yielding and not as persistent, and from our trials the savings in seed cost is lost within the first year or two by lower forage yields.
+- Seed selection: Be sure to use the high-quality seed of adapted varieties and use fresh inoculum of the proper Rhizobium bacteria for legume seeds.
+“Common” seed (variety not stated) is usually lower yielding and not as persistent, and from our trials, the savings in seed cost is lost within the first year or two through lower forage yields.

-- Planter calibration: If coated seed is used, be aware that coatings can account for up to one-third of the weight of the seed.
-This affects the number of seeds planted in planters set to plant seed on a weight basis.
-Seed coatings can also dramatically alter how the seed flows through the drill, so calibrate the drill or planter with the seed going into the field.
+- Planter calibration: If the coated seed is used, be aware that coatings can account for up to one-third of the weight of the seed.
+This affects the number of seeds planted in planters set to plant a seed on a weight basis.
+Seed coatings can also dramatically alter how the seed flows through the drill, so calibrate the drill or planter with the seed be planted.

 - Seed placement: The recommended seeding depth for forages is one-quarter to one-half inch deep.
 It is better to err on the side of planting shallow rather than too deep.

 Do not harvest a new perennial forage stand this fall.
 The ONLY exception to this rule is perennial and Italian ryegrass plantings.
-Mow or harvest these grasses to a two and a half to three-inch stubble in late November to improve winter survival.
-Do not cut any other species, especially legumes.
+Mow or harvest those grasses to a two and a half to three-inch stubble in late November to improve winter survival.
+Do not cut any other species in the fall, especially legumes.